 The focus of Williams’ work is to show how Bonhoeffer’s year-long fellowship at Union Theological Seminary in 1930-31, leading to his friendship with Al Fisher and subsequent experiences in Harlem’s Abyssinian Baptist Church, cultivated the re-development of Bonhoeffer’s own worldview and theology, resulting in the radical prophet that many of us have come to admire.
-The prophetic trajectory which resulted in Bonhoeffer’s time in New York cannot be understated, as it provides a powerful testimony to what can occur when one challenges his or her own cultural assumptions when presented with the reality of a completely different socio-economic worldview.
+The prophetic trajectory which resulted in Bonhoeffer’s time in New York cannot be understated, as it provides a powerful testimony to what can occur when one’s own cultural assumptions are challenged.

-Williams carefully details the theological transition of Bonhoeffer: one of affluence and German nationalism to one that exhibits the radical formation one encounters in Jesus as described in the Sermon on the Mount.
-Specifically, he observes,
+Williams carefully details this theological trajectory of Bonhoeffer: one of affluence and German nationalism to one that exhibits the radical formation one encounters in Jesus as described in the Sermon on the Mount (Matthew 5-7).
+Specifically, Williams observes,

 “The transformation that was inspired by his incarnational experience in the ‘church of outcasts of America’ became the lens through which the Sermon on the Mount was seen, mobilizing it as commandments to obey from within the context of solidarity in suffering.”(p.
 26)

-Prior to Bonhoeffer’s plight with the suffering, his theology reflected the immanent frame of German nationalism reflective of the time and place he resided.
+Prior to Bonhoeffer’s plight with the suffering, his theology reflected the typical framework of German nationalism of the time.
 As Williams recalls, from Bonhoeffer’s perspective, “A good Christian looked no different than a patriotic German, tethered firmly to Volkish, or German-centered, loyalties” (p.
 12).
-But this ideology was beginning to drastically change.
+But this ideology was beginning to drastically change during his year long experiences in New York.
 The Harlem Renaissance was an “intellectual and ideological mass migration” which desired “a fair representation of the black race to lead the way toward a new, global, black cultural and political identity for the twentieth century” (p.
 37).
-What Bonhoeffer was experiencing in Harlem was an extension of the classroom at Union.
+The lessons Bonhoeffer was learning in Harlem was an extension of the classroom at Union.
 In fact, his experiences within Harlem required a renewed engagement with the world around him.
 This world included “the people-making process of the Germany-as-center mentality included as a eugenics-based vision of a German society ordered hierarchically by race with genuine community membership based on racial purity” (p.
 45).

 “The combination of experiences in Bonhoeffer’s exposure to God hidden in the suffering black Christ included a revelation of the theological necessity of peacemaking and ecumenism.”(p.
 73)